MarkBowenPiano/Base/README.md

 There’s no markup in ‘Base’.
 We don’t impose ids, classes or external libraries on you as a developer.
 You can build your site as you want to.
 If you want to use html5 that’s cool.
 Go ahead.
 Base simply gives you the WordPress hooks and tags needed for a standard WordPress site.

 We let your front-end skills shine.

+- Eric Meyer's CSS reset
+- HTML5 pollyfills for ie9 and below
+- Targetted classes for ie 7 and up
+- jQuery version 1.10.2
+- jQuery UI version 1.10.0
+- WordPress' body_class(); tag
+- WP Nav functionality so user can edit their site menu's easily via the dashboard
+- Simple WP loops for displaying pages and posts.
+- Included Breadcrumbs functions
+- Search, Category, Blog and Archive Templates.
+- A blank Home Template to create unique homepage layouts with.
+- A simple 404 template.
+- A custom post type template with an easily customizable query loop.